-7 CONCLUSION
+7 Conclusion

 In this paper we have discussed the benefits of virtual reality for virtual prototyping in assembly and maintenance verification.
-Also, the integration of VR with a company's existing CA infrastructure has been discussed.
-Several problems have been adressed and solutions have been proposed.
+Also, the integration of VR with a company's existing IT infrastructure has been discussed.
+Several problems have been addressed and solutions have been proposed.

 We have presented several interaction paradigms and functionality which a VR system must implement in order to be suitable for that area of application.
 They enable unexperienced users to work with virtual prototypes in an immersive environment and help them experiment efficiently with CAD data.
+Our three-layer framework for authoring VEs has proven to be powerful and flexible.
 All features and frameworks have been implemented in Fraunhofer-IGD's VR system Virtual Design II, which has been successfully evaluated by BMW in a benchmark; it will be employed routinely by BMW for virtual prototyping in the future.

-Finally, we have reported on some results of a user survey performed at BMW with a representative group of key users.
+Finally, we have reported on a user survey which has been performed at BMW with a representative group of key users3.
 The result of our survey indicates that the use of VR for VP will play an important role in the near future in automotive (and probably other) industries.
 In particular, the response of the surveyed users has been very encouraging and optimistic that VR/VP does have the potential to reduce the number of PMUs and improve overall product quality, especially in those processes of the business process chain where humans play an important role.